Do You Want to Be My Friend? Lesson Plan

 - Copy all of the pages in the book, shrinking them by about 30 to 50 percent.
 You will need one set of all of the pages per student.

 - This activity takes approximately 30 minutes to color and fifteen minutes to tape together.
-With younger students, you may want to taping the book pages together yourself ahead of class time.
+With younger students, you may want to tape the book pages together yourself ahead of class time.

 Note: If students use colored pencils instead of markers, the tape won't adhere as well to the paper.

 - Come up with text for the story.
 Try to fit in a recurring phrase.
 You might try the following example: Starting on the page with the mouse asking, "Do you want to be my friend?"
 Next page: "But horse did not answer.
 Do you want to be my friend?"
 Next page: "But bird and alligator did not answer.
 Do you want to be my friend?"
 Continue with this pattern.

 - Help your students tape the pages end to end, making sure to match the tails with the correct animals.
 Using an accordion fold, students should fold their books.

 Have students create new text to tell the story.